You probably have at least one tube of Super Glue around the house. Most of us do. So, you must have almost certainly had one of these experiences:

 What Are the Pros and Cons of Bondic®?

 We always think it’s a good idea to look at the pros and cons of a product before you buy it.
-We’ve said a lot of positive things about Bondic® so far, but there are a few potential caveats that you may want to consider.
+We’ve talked about a lot of positive things under Bondic glue review so far, but there are a few potential caveats that you may want to consider.
 Let’s start with the pros as we see them:

-- Bondic® is versatile and can be used on virtually any surface to repair, bond, or fill it.
+- Bondic glue is versatile and can be used on any surface to repair, bond, or fill it.

-- It can be used on leaky pipes and even to make underwater repairs.
+- It can be used on leaded pipes and even to make underwater repairs.

-- It will only dry when you shine the UV light at the end of the pen on it, making it easy to apply properly and clean up if necessary.
+- It will only dry when you shine the UV light at the end of the pen, making it easy to apply properly and clean up if necessary.

-- Bondic® lasts on the shelf and will not dry up like glue.
+- Bondic glue lasts on the shelf and will not dry up like glue.